Al Lorenz Park

 - Removal or mutilation of vegetation

-- Violation of any rules, regulations or statutes of the State of New York and United States
+- Violation of any rules, regulations or statutes of the State of New York and the United States of America

 - Riding or leading horses